maxkapur/jekyll-related/README.md

   # Relative weight between the most and least frequent words in the corpus.
   # A value close to 1 means all words have similar weight; a high value means
   # rare words matter a lot.
 Decrease this value if your recommendations feel
-  # too random; increase this value if your recommendations are too similar for
+  # too random; increase this value if you are getting nearly the same
-  # different posts.
+  # recommendations for every post.
   factor: 10.0
 ```